President Of TrainSmart, Inc.

 Imagine going into a training situation where you don’t know the participants.
 When you have a mindset that 15% of the group may not respond well to you or the material, you prepare differently.
 You prepare for potential conflict.

-This knowledge of different personality styles has saved me from myself on many occasions.
+This knowledge of different personality styles has saved me from me on many occasions.
 The most memorable was when I was teaching a module on DiSC.
-As part of a module I needed to hand out DiSC buttons to all the participants.
+As part of a module, I needed to hand out DiSC buttons to all the participants.
 Previously, we set the buttons next to the lunch vouchers and asked the participants to take their button(s) on their way to lunch.

 On this particular day, I decided to change things up.
 You know, just to have fun.
 I took the four containers with the various buttons (D, i, S, C) and handed them out to different tables.
 I then instructed them to pass the container around the table.
 After everyone had a chance to take a button they were instructed to pass the container over to the next table.